A beacon of diversity and inclusion

 One in seven of us is living with a disability.
 And those with a disability are among the most marginalised populations in terms of employment and educational opportunity.
 Removing the barriers facing people living with disabilities is long overdue.

 However, it’s not straightforward to get a complete picture of disability across our business.
 Some countries do not permit us to collect data and we need to respect data privacy laws.
 We asked our office-based employees to self-declare any disabilities through an anonymous survey in 2020.
-In 2021, we embarked on a first-of-its-kind partnership, working with WPP and Microsoft IDx Lab through an Inclusive Innovation Lab to gather quantitative and qualitative real-time data from our workforce.
+In 2021, we embarked on a first of its kind partnership, working with WPP and Microsoft IDx Lab through an to gather quantitative and qualitative real-time data from our workforce.